mingxuan007/text-style-transfer-with-adversarial-network-and-domain-adaptation/README.md

-## Non-parallel text style transfer with domain adaptation and an attention model
+## Non-parallel text style transfer with domain adaptation and an attention model (include adversarial network)
-codes have been uploading, and then i will modify relevant file routes for running these codes. (sorry, i recently have somethings to do, leading the upload be slow)
+codes have been uploading and bebugged, welcome to learn my paper though the model in it is not very advanced.)
 ### The relevant papers are
    1. [Style transfer from non-parallel text by cross-alignment](https://arxiv.org/pdf/1705.09655.pdf) code1:[go](https://github.com/shentianxiao/language-style-transfer) code2:[go](https://github.com/cookielee77/DAST/tree/master/network)